gehrkev/gehrkev/README.md

 - weeb and humanities stuff (philodophy, history, psychology, languages) ;
 - crypto, design, devops, free software;
 - metroidvanias & roguelike games;
+- music (I can't play for shit but I like it very much, thank you)